 The topical application of ginger can help ease burns.
 When you consume it in a natural or medicinal form, it can help reduce the inflammation and swelling that occur after exercise or the joint pain that comes with other medical conditions.

-Salmon is a tasty source of the fatty acid known as omega-3.
-It provides a much higher concentration of omega-3s than in plants, which often takes time and energy to digest.
+Salmon is a tasty source of the fatty acid known as Omega-3.
+It provides a much higher concentration of Omega-3 than what there is in plants, and this often takes time and energy to digest.

-Certain herbs and spices, such as basil, are chock full of phytonutrients anti-oxides.
-Oregano, cinnamon, rosemary, turmeric and thyme all contain anti-inflammatory properties, but must all be eaten in a dehydrated or dried form.
+Certain herbs and spices, such as basil, are full of phytonutrients.
+Oregano, cinnamon, rosemary, turmeric, and thyme all contain anti-inflammatory properties, but must all be eaten in a dehydrated or dried form.
 Basil, however, can be eaten fresh for the same results.

 If you’re looking for a healthy snack that packs Omega-3, then you should try nuts.
-They contain a higher concentration than that found in plants, more than 10 phytonutrient antioxidants and polyphenols which also help treat and reduce inflammation.
+They contain a higher concentration than most plants, more than 10 phytonutrient antioxidants, and polyphenols which also help treat and reduce inflammation.

-Make your battle against inflammation a day-long fight by adding different types of teas to your daily routine; try some green, white, black or red tea.
-They contain a complex known as polyphenols that are found in the leaves of plants in the Camellia sinuses family.
+Make your battle against inflammation a short one by adding different types of teas to your daily routine; try some green, white, black or red tea.
+They contain polyphenols that come from the leaves of plants in the Camellia sinuses family.